MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 ### Limitations

 - [Dataverse low-code plug-ins](/power-apps/maker/data-platform/low-code-plug-ins) that use connectors aren't supported until those connector types are updated to use subnet delegation.
-- You can't use Copy, Backup and Restore [environment lifecycle operations](/dynamics365/fin-ops-core/dev-itpro/power-platform/environment-lifecycle-core-concepts#terminology-differences-between-lifecycle-services-and-power-platform-admin-center) on Virtual network supported Power Platform environments.
+- You use Copy, Backup and Restore [environment lifecycle operations](/dynamics365/fin-ops-core/dev-itpro/power-platform/environment-lifecycle-core-concepts#terminology-differences-between-lifecycle-services-and-power-platform-admin-center) on Virtual network supported Power Platform environments.
+Restore operation can be performed within the same virtual network, as well as across different environments, provided they are connected to the same virtual network.
+Additionally, restore operation is permissible from environments that do not support virtual networks to those that do.

 ## Supported regions